Uday-Kalla/aws-learn-01/README.md

 # aws-learn-01
-In this Repository we are learining aws resources
+In this Repository, we are learining aws resources